Doxuno

 • Establish mentor matching program between industry professionals and students

-The Parties shall work together in good faith to achieve these objectives within the timeframes agreed upon.
-The Parties acknowledge that the achievement of these objectives may depend on factors beyond the control of either Party, and that this MOU does not guarantee the achievement of any particular result.
-The Parties shall periodically review progress toward these objectives and shall adjust their plans and activities as necessary to maximize the likelihood of achieving their shared goals.
+The Parties shall work together in good faith to achieve these objectives.
+Achievement may depend on factors beyond either Party's control, and this MOU does not guarantee any particular result.
+The Parties shall periodically review progress and adjust their plans as necessary.

 4.